jthomerson/dotfiles/install-setup/install-everything.md

            installation.
    * **Option 2:** Temporarily make your user an admin (so that your user can `sudo`), or run cask installations from a second user that can `sudo`.
+      * Note: when you make the user an admin, System Preferences will tell you that you have to restart to make it go into effect.
+You actually don't.
+However, you will need to later log out, log in as another user so that you can remove admin privileges from your primary user.

+**At this time, I recommend option two if you have the ability to do it.** When I was using option one, most applications behaved okay, but I had a lot of problems with 1Password and Google Chrome interactions.
+I suspect this was primarily on the part of 1Password (I was / am on X Beta), but I couldn't put up with those issues and decided to install the apps where they expected to live - in the `/Applications` directory, which required using a user that could sudo.

 [1pwx]: https://twitter.com/jthomerson/status/1158830446437982208